 Fava Beans: Keep fava beans refrigerated (32-36 degrees F) and store in a container in whole shell until ready to use.

 Greens: Kale, Collards, Chard, Mustard Greens - Refrigerate at (32-36 degrees F) and store in container to keep from dehydration.
-See below to revive droopy/wilted greens.
+See above to revive droopy/wilted greens.

 Green Beans: Refrigerate at (32-36 degrees F) in container to keep crisp.

 Kohlrabi: Refrigerate at (32-36 degrees F) in container to retain moisture.

 Leeks: Keep refrigerated at (32-36 degrees F).
 Trim off the green part.
 The white part is best for cooking and the green part can be discarded or used in soup stalks.

 Lettuce: Keep lettuce refrigerated at (32-36 degrees F) in a sealed container.
 You can wash and prep lettuce before you put it in the fridge for ultimate convenience.

 Onions: Store whole onions in a cool, dry, dark place away from potatoes.
 Always refrigerate cut onions in a separate container.